embench/embench-iot/doc/README.md

 3.3.0.
 Newlib is configured for small code size - known as the "nanolib" configuration.

+The board can be obtained directly from ST Microlectronics, using the above linke, but is also widely available from other suppliers, including Farnell, RS Electronics, Mouser and several suppliers on Amazon.

 For the speed benchmarks, the compiler flags used are:
 ```
 -O2 -ffunction-sections -march=armv7-m -mcpu=cortex-m4 -mfloat-abi=soft -mthumb